 Metro style apps run in a new security context with greatly restricted privileges.
 The app container’s design deliberately constrains Metro style apps from accessing resources that are important for preserving the user’s privacy and data.
 Developers can explicitly use the manifest to declare the capabilities of the app to the user before installation.
 While it’s not a hard security boundary, the app container in the new model provides restrictions to ensure an app behaves as expected.

-App isolation (via the app container)
+App isolation (using the app container)

 The app container creates an execution environment “sandbox” that separates running apps and restricts access to only the capabilities and information that the user has implicitly allowed.
 The app container brokers calls to sensitive resources on behalf of the app and helps ensure that the app's behavior is aligned to user expectations.